nuprl/TypeWeaver/data/notes/top1k-untyped-nodeps.md

     Number of skips: 0
     Time for type checking: 0:00:31

+Note: 102 projects were type checked; however, this includes projects that were not fully migrated to TypeScript.

 For a per-file count of type checking failures, we use `find` to count the number of JavaScript files in the dataset, and `grep` the errors to count the number of files with compiler errors: